btcpayserver/btcpayserver-doc/Apps.md

 ## Payment Button
 Easily-embeddable HTML and highly-customizable payment buttons allow users to receive tips and donations.
 Online stores can also integrate payment buttons.
 When a site visitor clicks on the button, BTCPay displays the invoice.

+1. Go to > Store > Settings > Pay Button
+2. Allow anyone to create invoices
+3. Customize your button
+4. Copy the generated form and embed it on your website.

 [![BTCPay Payment Buttons](https://img.youtube.com/vi/MIWGvl6_WzI/mqdefault.jpg)](https://www.youtube.com/watch?v=MIWGvl6_WzI "BTCPay Payment Button")